MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

 [Universal Windows Platform (UWP) apps can access this information through a WinRT API][WinRT API], the absence of similar functionality for PWAs poses a gap between native applications and PWAs.
-We aim to not only bridge this gap, but to enable similar functionality surrounding attribution for browser-installed web applications through the introduction of the Acquisition Info API.
+We aim to not only bridge this gap, but to enable similar functionality surrounding attribution for browser-installed web applications through the introduction of the **Acquisition Info API**.

 ## Goals